Command

 - type: command

-print: false # Optional: Print command output to console (default: false)
+print: true # Optional: Print command output to console (default: true)

-capture: false # Optional: Capture command output in hook result (default: false)
+capture: true # Optional: Capture command output in hook result (default: false)

 env: # Optional: Environment variables for the command